Methodological Approach

 Active Learning

-“Active Learning”, “Flipped Classroom”, “Cooperative Learning” and “Team Working” are some of the strategies that create a stimulating and engaging school environment; one where the student is firmly at its centre.
+Active teaching is associated with dynamic and curious learning: “Active Learning“, “Flipped Classroom“, “Cooperative Learning” and “Team Working” are some of the strategies that, by placing the student at the centre of the educational process, create a stimulating and engaging environment.